isomerpages/sp-cdio/_events/Asian Co Leaders Election Matters.md

 There are 3 co-leader positions open.
 If you are interested, please complete the **nomination form** attached and return it with your CV, by **6 Oct 2022** to:

-Prof Tan Tran Nhat, Duy Tan University (trannhattan@duytan.edu.vn).
+Prof Tan Tran Nhat, Duy Tan University (trannhattan@duytan.edu.vn)

 Prof Angkee Sripakagorn, Chulalongkorn University (angkee.s@gmail.com)

 **Attachments**